leontoddjohnson/etc/content/docs/about/teaching.md

 ---
 title: teaching
+booktoc: false
 ---

 # teaching

-I'm working on building out a bit more of an explanation here ...
-Essentially, I teach the following courses at IUI:
+I'm working on building out this page a bit more ...

+For now, I'll just share the courses I teach at IUI:

 - Intro to Data Science Programming
 - Mathematics for Data Science